Skip to content

 def to_dict(self) -> dict:

-"""Returns data stored in `ProductInfo` as a `dict`."""
+"""Returns product info as a Python `dict`."""

 return asdict(self)